yuanyan/requirejs-tmpl/README.md

 requirejs-tmpl
 ==============

-Require.js plugin for templates, it's tooling not a library.
+Require.js plugin for templates, it's a tooling not a library.

 ## Fetures